Logo Voyage

 An air-conditioned tram in 2019

 Kolkata has the only tram service in all of India and the oldest surviving electric tram network in Asia.
 Though decommissioned in some parts of the city, electric trams are still one of the means of travelling between a few places within the city.
-They move slowly on the laid tracks in traffic-jammed streets, but they are environment-friendly (no emissions on the street, only at the source of energy generation).
-The trams were operated by the Calcutta Tramways Company (CTC) until 2016 when the company merged into the West Bengal Transport Corporation[dead link] (WBTC).
+They move slowly on the laid tracks in traffic-jammed streets, but they are environmentally friendly (no emissions on the street, only at the source of energy generation).
+The trams were operated by the Calcutta Tramways Company (CTC) until 2016, when the company merged into the West Bengal Transport Corporation[dead link] (WBTC).

-• Route No. 5: Esplanade–Shyambazar
+• 5: Esplanade–Shyambazar

-• Route No. 25: Esplanade–Gariahat
+• 25: Esplanade–Gariahat

 Stay safe